United Kingdom

 Banks should not underestimate the scope of RDARR.
 The Guide calls for a clearly defined and documented data governance framework that covers applicable reports, models, risk data and indicators across the entire data lifecycle.

-However, with the scope of the framework set to include material internal risk reports and models, supervisory reports such as the FINREP and COREP templates, as well as the atypical inclusion of quarterly and annual financial reports, banks may be overwhelmed by the sheer volume of reports, metrics and downstream data.
+However, with the scope of the framework set to include material internal risk reports and models, supervisory reports such as the FINREP and COREP templates, as well as the atypical inclusion of externally distributed financial reports including annual financial statements, banks may be overwhelmed by the sheer volume of reports, metrics, and downstream data.

 To limit scope to a feasible level, senior management must review and set out what constitutes the bank’s main material risk metrics through a formal scoping exercise and consider the principle of risk-based proportionality across its legal entities to construct a scope that is practical and appropriate.